The Most Beautiful Places in the World Are Hidden in Plain Sight

 Lake General Carrera, Chile

-The name might sound like the setting for Halloween 12: Michael Does Madagascar but the surreal beauty of this limestone forest is anything but horror-inducing.
-Quite the opposite.
-Here, slabs of rock stab upward 200ft in the air, mixing with trees to create a literal forest made of leaves and jagged peaks.
-Climbing here is the main attraction but be warned, it can be dangerous: slip and you could find yourself with a Ginsu-like gash.
+The moniker might sound like the setting for a horror movie, but the surreal beauty of this limestone forest is anything but terrifying (unless you’re afraid of limestone, in which case stay far away).
+Quite the opposite, in fact.
+Here, slabs of rock stab 200 feet high and mix between trees to create a forest made of leaves and jagged peaks.
+Climbing here is the main attraction but be warned, it can be dangerous: Slip and you could find yourself with a Ginsu-like gash.

 Seven-Coloured Earth of Chamarel

-One of the problems with rainbows, other than the fact that there's never a pot of gold at the end of them, is that as soon as you try to Instagram one...
-POOF!... it's gone.
-If only rainbows were made out of sand that could withstand thousands of years of rain and erosion.
-Well, guess what rainbow lovers, meet the Seven-Coloured Earth of Chamarel!
-These rainbow dunes in Mauritius are formed by sand of seven distinct colors -- red, brown, violet, green, blue, purple, and yellow.
-Even cooler: pick the sand up, put it in a bottle, mix it up -- eventually it'll resettle into the same seven distinct layers.
+One of the problems with rainbows—aside from the startling lack of gold at the end—is that they’re temporary.
+But not this rainbow made out of sand that could withstand thousands of years of rain and erosion.
+Dubbed the Seven-Coloured Earth of Chamarel, these rainbow dunes in Mauritius are formed by sand in seven distinct colors: red, brown, violet, green, blue, purple, and yellow.
+What’s even cooler is that if you pick the sand up, put it in a bottle, and mix it up, eventually it'll resettle into the same seven distinct layers.
 Every time.

-It's hard to believe when standing under an oppressive sun in the middle of 1,300ft-tall sand dunes that this valley was once a lush forest fed by the Tsauchab River.
+It's hard to believe when standing under an oppressive sun in the middle of 1,300-foot-tall sand dunes that this valley was once a lush forest fed by the Tsauchab River.
 That, of course, was 900 years ago.
-Since then, the area has become so parched that the remaining trees didn't even have enough water to decompose, and now sit as charred relics.
+Since then, the area has become so parched that the remaining trees didn't even have enough water to decompose, so they now sit as charred relics.
 Add rusted sand and a deep-blue sky, and this is one of the most colorfully desolate places on the planet.

-Hiking to the top of an active volcano is cool, but you know what's really badass?
+Hiking to the top of an active volcano is cool, but you know what's even cooler?
 Sailing into one.
-Tough to do in most places, but not Antarctica; this active volcano (which last erupted in 1992) in the South Shetland Islands has a horseshoe-shaped caldera, and ships can sail right up to its smoldering beaches.
-As you cruise around the volcanic bay, you'll see both snow and ash covering the lava formations amidst the steam.
+Tough to do in most places, but not in the Antarctic Peninsula.
+This active volcano (don’t worry, it hasn’t erupted since 1992) in the South Shetland Islands has a horseshoe-shaped caldera, and ships can cruise right up to its smoldering beaches.
+As you sail around the volcanic bay, you'll see both snow and ash covering the lava formations amidst the steam.

-Even if you don't hit this wetland in September, when the seepweeds mature from green to bright red, the 16-mile marsh is still one of the most beautiful spots in China to glimpse birds and wildlife.
-But if you are there in September, you're in for a treat.
-The red fields attract flocks of over 200 species of birds as they migrate from Asia to Australia, and you can nod approvingly at them all from wooden bridges built over the water.
+Even if you don't hit this wetland in September, when the seepweeds mature from green to bright red (thus the name), the 16-mile marsh is still one of the most beautiful spots in China to glimpse birds and wildlife.
+But, if you are there in September, you're in for a treat: The red fields attract flocks of more than 200 species of birds as they migrate from Asia to Australia, and you can watch the impressive show from wooden bridges built over the water.

 Sea of Stars